 There is a lot to discuss when we talk about the applicability of doctrine of reasonability in administrative law and here we will only discuss the most important part of it.

 There are at least three areas in which reasonableness has an important role in Administrative Laws :-

-Reasonableness as a standard for legitimacy
+Doctrine of Reasonableness: As a standard for legitimacy

 The first argument which is formed for the reasonability of any law or statute created by the administration is regarding its legitimacy.
 By legitimacy here we mean the conformity to laws and rules which can be defended with justification and logic.
 Logic of law is based on reason and any law or rule which is backed by proper reasoning has fewer problems and has greater degree of acceptability and obedience.
 Hence, legitimacy is claimed through reasonability.

-Reasonability as a standard for Statutory Interpretation
+Doctrine of Reasonableness: As a standard for Statutory Interpretation

 The aim behind every statutory interpretation is to arrive at a reasonable reading of the statute.
 The conformity to reasonableness is achieved by keeping check on two factors.
 These 2 factors are avoidance of unreasonable or absurd results and contextual reasoning.

 It is a matter of common knowledge that the presumption behind the construction of statutes is not to leave them with any absurd interpretation.
 For example, Edward II king of England, once decreed that every prison break in her territory would be considered a felony and the perpetrator must be hanged.
 Now here we can assess the problem is that the term prison break has a wide interpretation, maybe someday there is an arson in the prison and people inside are forced to do prison break.
 The question is whether in this situation also this statute will be interpreted literally.
 No, in such situations reasonability is looked forward to and on those grounds analysis is done that would a reasonable person ever interpret the statute in such an absurd manner leading towards such a negative consequence.